Digital information and data come in different types and proportions. Organizing them takes a special skill.

 Using a data table is a great way to organize a bulk of web content.
 It doesn’t only improve the visual design and layout of a web page but also enhances the user experience.

 Data tables allow users to scan through information and help them create an analysis.

 When designing a data table, it is important to provide users with control over the content.
 Allowing them to manipulate and filter data according to their needs makes the table more useful.

 The examples of data tables show an array of design ideas.
 These will help you to create a data table for your website.

-If you enjoyed reading this article on examples of data tables, you should check out this one about how to make a data table.
+If you liked this article about examples of data tables, you should check out this article about how to publish an Excel spreadsheet on the web.